 4. Alaskan Interior Wolf

 The Alaskan Interior Wolf haunts the semi-cold areas of Alaska and the Yukon.
-It’s also called the Yukon wolf.
-Within their pack, they tag-team hunting by surrounding their prey from all sides.
+It’s also called the Yukon Wolf.
+Within their pack, they tag-team hunt by surrounding their prey from all sides.
 The most common color of these wolves is black, but they are also grey in color.
-They are generally 6 ½ feet long and 120 pounds.
+They are generally 6 ½ feet long and weigh around 120 pounds.

 5. Great Plains Wolf